temporalio/proposals/all-sdk/autotuning.md

 # Worker Autotuning Proposal

 Users often struggle with the appropriate configuration of workers.
-There are many options to fiddle with, nearly none of which ought to be something users should be required to think about.
-This proposal aims to reduce the cognitive load of configuring workers by automatically setting appropriate values for various worker options at runtime without (or with much simplified) user intervention.
+There are many options to fiddle with, nearly none of which are something users should be required to think about.
+This proposal aims to reduce the cognitive load of configuring workers by automatically tuning various worker internals at runtime without (or with configurable) user intervention.

 ## Areas of configuration
-There are a few different configuration "areas" that we can autotune:
+There are a few different configuration areas that we can autotune:

 ### Concurrent Pollers
-Right now, the number of pollers used for polling workflow and activity tasks is dynamic (in varying ways in different SDKs), but is limited to a maximum defined by the user.
+Right now the number of pollers used for polling workflow and activity tasks is fixed to a maximum defined by the user.
 In Core: `max_concurrent_wft_polls` and `max_concurrent_at_polls`.
-This limit need not be defined by the user, except possibly as hard high ceiling.
-This work is largely already designed and implemented in Go: [see the branch here](https://github.com/temporalio/sdk-go/compare/master...Quinn-With-Two-Ns:sdk-go:poller-autottune-v0.2).
-Hence this doc will not focus on this area in detail.
+There's no need for this number to be fixed, and we can and should scale it up and down as demand dictates.
+This work is largely already designed and implemented in Go:
+[see the branch
+here](https://github.com/temporalio/sdk-go/compare/master...Quinn-With-Two-Ns:sdk-go:poller-autottune-v0.2).
+Hence this
+doc will not focus on this area in detail.